magnet-cl/magnetizer/README.md

 The last post-task defined in the playbook upgrades system packages through apt safe upgrade, it might require a system reboot.

+#### Notes on servers providers
+##### AWS EC2
+Within the EC2 instance creation an SSH key must be selected and usually is not loaded on the agent running the playbook, there are two alternatives:

+1. Add the key selected on aws to the ssh agent: `ssh-add <aws-key.pem>`
+2. Use `--private-key` with `ansible-playbook`:

+`ansible-playbook -i inventory -l magnetizer.ec2 playbooks/vps.init.yml
+--private-key ~/.ssh/aws-key.pem`

+##### Digital Ocean
+The latest Ubuntu Server 18.04 droplet available on Digital Ocean requires a system reboot after upgrading all system packages.

 ### developer